 - Review the policy summary above.

 - Review the complete policy in the Cooperative Education Student Handbook.

-- Notify and consult with their Cooperative Education Faculty Advisor for clarification and discussion.
+- Notify and consult with their co-op faculty advisor for clarification and discussion.

-- Students must provide documentation in cases where a waiver or exception is due to circumstances such as a medical situation or a military waiver.
+- Student must provide documentation if the waiver or exception request is made due to circumstances such as a medical situation or military waiver.

 The student will receive an email confirmation of receipt of the petition and will be advised of the date, time and location of the meeting during which their request will be considered.
 Student attendance is only suggested for cases that may be very difficult or challenging to understand or require significant information or discussion.

 Depending on the specifics of the situation, the student’s co-op faculty advisor and/or the Professional Standards Review Committee (PSRC) may require additional documentation from the student.
 The PSRC will consider the case per the established hearing schedule (typically meeting twice per term), and the student will be notified of the committee’s decision via email.